Pankajkumar-Bankar/nbdev-test2/README.md

     FAILED (failures=1)

-## Example 2 : Imported from test2
+## Example 2 : Imported from test2 and Testing using Fastcore

 ``` python
 class TestName(unittest.TestCase):